daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 **Loot:** The tiny pouches that faeries carry are stuffed with forest bric-a-brac, but some of those pouches are ten times larger on the inside and might hold a handful of shiny coins or a cypher.

-**Gm Intrusion:** Another faerie appears, and if the character fails a speed defense roll, it flies off with their weapon or another important possession.
+**GM Intrusion:** Another faerie appears, and if the character fails a speed defense roll, it flies off with their weapon or another important possession.

 {{< hint danger >}} {{< columns2 >}} Fallen Angel <---> 5 (15) {{< /columns2 >}}{{< /hint >}}